 AmCham represents our members at the highest levels of government in Singapore and Washington.
-AmCham played a significant role in the development of the U.S.-Singapore Free Trade Agreement, reauthorization of APEC Business Travel Card, and the Tax Reform.
+AmCham played a significant role in the development of the U.S.-Singapore Free Trade Agreement, the reauthorization of APEC Business Travel Card, and the Tax Reform.
 We also facilitate on a regular basis throughout the year meetings with senior members of the Singapore Government to promote, raise awareness, and represent the interests of our member companies.
 Our advocacy achieves results for our members.

 Meetings with U.S. Government Officials and Washington Delegations

-AmCham members have the opportunity to interact regularly with U.S. Embassy and other U.S. Government Representatives from Washington.
-We work closely in partnership with the U.S. Embassy in Singapore, and regularly host many key U.S. government officials from various departments including State, Commerce, Justice, Homeland Security, USTR and others throughout the year.
+AmCham members have the opportunity to interact regularly with the U.S. Embassy and other U.S. Government Representatives from Washington.
+We work closely in partnership with the U.S. Embassy in Singapore, and regularly host many key U.S. government officials from various departments including State, Commerce, Justice, Homeland Security, USTR, and others throughout the year.
 AmCham also hosts U.S. Congressional delegation (CODEL) at our offices 2-3 times per year.
-These roundtables serve as a valuable platform for exchange of dialogue and insights particularly on the issues impacting U.S. businesses operating in the APAC region.
+These roundtables serve as a valuable platform for the exchange of dialogue and insights particularly on the issues impacting U.S. businesses operating in the APAC region.

 AmCham organizes business missions to other countries in Asia to inform their governments and local business organizations about our members’ regional operations and interests, and to convey our members’ views on issues of concern in these countries.
 These business missions offer our members a first-hand understanding of where opportunities lie.
 Meetings with high-level government officials and business leaders give valuable insight into business opportunities and government economic and investment policies.
-The missions have been led by the U.S. Ambassador in Singapore with our member companies, and will resume once an Ambassador to Singapore is in place.
+The missions have been led by the U.S. Ambassador in Singapore with our member companies and will resume once an Ambassador to Singapore is in place.

 Policy Report to the U.S. Administration

-Every year, AmCham Singapore and the other AmChams across the Asia-Pacific, as part of the Asia Pacific Council of American Chambers (APCAC) write a report based on feedback from American business leaders across the region on how to advance the competitiveness of U.S. products and services in the fastest growing region of the world.
+Every year, AmCham Singapore and the other AmChams across the Asia-Pacific, as part of the Asia Pacific Council of American Chambers (APCAC) write a report based on feedback from American business leaders across the region on how to advance the competitiveness of U.S. products and services in the fastest-growing region of the world.
 AmCham Singapore plays a leadership role within the Council in the coalition’s advocacy efforts in Washington including the development of the APCAC’s policy position.

 APCAC and the Washington Doorknock